ohscar/rmalloc/doc/paper/introduction.rst

 .. <REF: list of page sizes>.

-On operating systems where programs' memory are protected from each other, meaning no application can overwrite any other application's memory, the page addresses are virtual and therefore a kernel-space -- the operating mode of the operating system where the kernel and hardware drivers run -- look-up table mapping virtual (page) address to physical memory is required, such that each process has its own look-up table.
+On operating systems where application memory is protected from other applications' memory, meaning no application can overwrite any other application's memory, the page addresses are virtual and therefore a kernel-space [#]_ look-up table mapping virtual (page) address to physical memory is required, such that each process has its own look-up table.
 Since the processor needs to keep track of each page and to which part of memory it is mapped, the resulting look-up table will be very large if a small page size is used.
-These can then be written to disk (*swapped out*) when system memory becomes full and the pages are not in use by the application owning the page, based on a recent-used algorithm.
-The algorithm varies depeding on operating system and use case.
+These can then be written to disk (*swapped out*) when system memory becomes full and the pages are not in use by the application owning the page, based on a recently-used algorithm.
+The algorithm varies depending on operating system and use case.
 In the worst case, the last page in a series of requested pages is largely unused, causing 4096-1 bytes to go to waste.
-Keeping the page size small lowers waste and therefore internal fragmentation.
-Increasing the page size can be tempting to reduce the size of the look-up table, but this comes at the cost of fragmentation.
+Keeping the page size small lowers this waste, which is also known as *internal fragmentation*.
+Increasing the page size can be tempting to speed up the lookup table, but this comes at the cost of fragmentation.
 In some architectures, the operating system can increase the page size (so-called "huge pages" in Linux terminology, other operating systems use different names).

+.. [#] The operating mode of the operating system where the kernel and hardware drivers run.

 .. raw:: comment-reference